 7. “She Works Hard for the Money” by Donna Summer (1983)

 One of the most popular songs by the Disco Queen is “She Works Hard for the Money.”
-It’s hard not to jump up and dance when this one comes on the radio, especially if you can relate to the protagonist: a woman who works day in and day out to provide for herself.
+It’s hard not to jump up and dance when you hear this one, especially if you can relate to the protagonist: a woman who works day in and day out to provide for herself.
 The lesson here?
 People who work hard, no matter how much they make or what line of work they’re in, deserve respect and credit for what they do.

 Recommended: 5 Ways to Achieve Financial Security